vohonen/nvim-config/README.md

 ```

 To ensure that the plugins work properly, first comment out all plugins from `init.lua` file except plugins/plugins (which includes Packer configuration) and then run `:PackerInstall` to get everything installed.
 Then, one should be able to require all plugins, and they should run smoothly.

+The command `:checkhealth` is useful if some difficult errors arise.

+If `nvim-treesitter` breaks with some filetypes instead of others, try `:TSUpdate <filetype>`.